-NY College Student Kills Mom & Calls School Friends To Help Dispose Of Her Body Police Allege
+NY College Student Kills Mom & Calls School Friends To Help Dispose Of Her Body, Police Allege

-Jared Eng, a 22-year-old college student allegedly killed his mother in her NYC apartment and then called some college pals to help him dispose of her body.
-Eng and his mother Paula Chin had a disagreement about whether or not he should move out of her Tribeca apartment and the fight ended with Chin’s throat being slit.
+Jared Eng, a 22-year-old college student, allegedly killed his mother in her New York City apartment and then called some college pals to help him dispose of her body.
+Eng and his mother, Paula Chin, had a disagreement about whether or not he should move out of her Tribeca apartment and the fight ended with Chin’s throat being slit.

-The Daily Beast reports that Eng, a student at SUNY New Paltz allegedly slit his mother’s throat last Thursday according to the Manhattan prosecutors.
-Next, the 22-year-old called his college girlfriend Caitlyn O’Rourke, 21, and reportedly confessed that his mother, Chin, “too a while to die” before he and another university friend, 18-year-old Jennifer Lopez could move the mother’s body into her SUV.
+The Daily Beast reports that Eng, a student at SUNY New Paltz, allegedly slit his mother’s throat last Thursday, according to the Manhattan prosecutors.
+Next, the 22-year-old called his college girlfriend Caitlyn O’Rourke, 21, and reportedly confessed that his mother, Chin, “took a while to die” before he and another university friend, 18-year-old Jennifer Lopez, could move the mother’s body into her SUV.

 Eng doesn’t have a license, so he called Lopez to help him drive the body to the family’s weekend home in New Jersey.
-The alleged killer called his girlfriend to ask for her help disposing of Chin’s body says the prosecutor at Eng’s arraignment.
+The alleged killer called his girlfriend to ask for her help in disposing of Chin’s body, says the prosecutor at Eng’s arraignment.

 “He stated that he and his mother argued about him moving out.”

-Additional evidence shows that the next day the three students went back to N.J., put the mother in a garbage bag and put the bag into the garbage container.
+Additional evidence shows that the next day, the three students went back to New Jersey, put the mother in a garbage bag, and put the bag into the garbage container.

 Jared Eng of TriBeCa accused in the death of his mother Paula Chin.
 He was walked from the precinct moments ago.
 I asked “Did you kill your mom?”
 He said “I did not, I love her.
 She gave me everything” @CBSNewYork pic.twitter.com/aaLOqSam3V